prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-admob.md

 #### Step 2: Create AdMobMediationNativeUtils

-The `AdMobMediationNativeUtils` is a helper class, wich performs spcific utilty work for `MediationNativeAdUnit`, like passing the targeting keywords to adapters and checking the visibility of the ad view.
+The `AdMobMediationNativeUtils` is a helper class, wich performs certain utilty work for `MediationNativeAdUnit`, like passing the targeting keywords to adapters and checking the visibility of the ad view.

 #### Step 3: Create and configure MediationNativeAdUnit